figment-networks/tezos-batch-payments/README.md

 Besides that, the 'simulation' step currently just simulates _all_ transactions at once, instead of page-by-page.
 This seems to be required because the burner account must be revealed in the first page, but the reveal won't actually make it onto the blockchain during simulation of course.
 So page 2 will fail due to the public key not being revealed...
 We're not sure how to manage this just yet.
 For now we figure it's better to fail early than half-finish a batch and error out.

 Finally, this is not fully 'automated' currently.
 It requires a human to run it and then potentially to do something with the operation hashes.
 We're thinking about ways to further automate this process.
-In theory we could keep our float unencrypted on a machine, for example...
+We could keep a larger amount in the float and `--skip-funding`, for example...
 And having the operation results in a machine readable format like JSON would be needed in that case so we could still provide relevant links to delegators.

 ## Acknowledgments